Mae'r cynnwys hwn ar gael yn Saesneg yn unig.

 Environmental and Anthropogenic Drivers of Contaminant Influx and Recirculation within Freshwater Systems

-My PhD thesis looks the environmental and anthropogenic drivers of contamination in freshwater systems.
-I will use the otter as a sentinel for freshwater contamination; determining concentrations of chemical contaminants.
-Specifically, I aim to analyse the temporal change of the now banned but persistent legacy contaminants PCBs, DDT, dieldrin and HCB; and the newer oil and water repelling substances (PFASs) and flame retardants (PBDEs).
-I will use the CUOP’s archive of otter samples to explore the drivers of temporal and spatial variation across Britain, in order to give the public and policy makers a better understanding of the issues posed by chemicals so that resources can be focused in the right areas for effective control and risk mitigation.
+My PhD thesis looks at the environmental and anthropogenic drivers of contamination in freshwater systems.
+I use the otter as a sentinel for freshwater contamination; determining concentrations of chemical contaminants including polychlorinated biphenyls (PCBs), organochlorine pesticides, oil and water repelling substances (PFAS), and flame retardants (PBDEs).
+I will use the Otter Project’s archive of otter samples to explore the drivers of temporal and spatial variation across Britain, in order to give the public and policy makers a better understanding of the issues posed by chemicals so that resources can be focused in the right areas for effective control and risk mitigation.